Automotive industry by country: Algeria

 The project is in partnership with the Chinese Jianghuaa Automobile Corporation JAC Motors and Emin Auto.
 This project will be located in the new industrial zone Tamazoura, 54 km (Ain Temouchent) over an area of 34 ha.
 This assembly unit will generate 270 job positions at first to move to 450 jobs during its fifth year of production.

-The plant is expected to produce 10,000 trucks a year, a volume that will be raised, in the 10th year some 100 000 vehicles / year.
+The plant is expected to produce 10,000 trucks a year, a volume that will be raised, in the 10th year some 100 000 vehicles/year.

-Truck industry also has a ration in the market Renault Trucks, a subsidiary of the Volvo Group and the Algerian group BSF Souakri signed a Memorandum of Understanding for the creation of a vehicle assembly plant in Algeria, which will be based in Meftah, Blida.
+Truck industry also has a ration in the market Renault Trucks, a subsidiary of Volvo and the Algerian group BSF Souakri signed a Memorandum of Understanding for the creation of a vehicle assembly plant in Algeria, which will be based in Meftah, Blida.
 The vehicles brands Volvo group will be assembled in this unit, This plant has the potential to become an important element in the global network of Iveco.
 The group's president, Pierre Lahutte, said that the company has an international development model based on partnership, like with Ival in Algeria.
 Moreover, the country represents 13% of group sales in Africa.

 Toyota Algeria announced three projects in the assembly and manufacture of spare parts.

 The first project relates to the study launch an assembly line of heavyweights Hino brand, with a capacity of 2,000 trucks per year.
 The plant will produce light truck tonnage, the Hino 300 series.

 For the second project, it is a Toyota vehicle assembly possibility in Algeria.
-The Algerian representative of the Japanese giant, in collaboration with Toyota Motor Corporation, account and conduct a study on the Algerian automobile market "to identify patterns that could be assembled locally."
+The Algerian representative of the Japanese giant, in collaboration with Toyota, account and conduct a study on the Algerian automobile market "to identify patterns that could be assembled locally."

 Toyota Algeria also announced the launch of a production unit of brake pads and brake shoes, with a medium-term capacity of 200,000 units to 300,000 units respectively.